 - any sample presentation, documents, letters, and disclosures presented by the Software or Documentation are only samples or examples and are not complete nor comprehensive;

-- Benchmark Data is provided "as is" with no guarantee of completeness, accuracy and timeliness and it is the Permitted User's responsibility to ensure the accuracy of the results obtained from the use of this information;
+- Benchmark Data is provided on an "as is" basis with no guarantee of completeness, accuracy and timeliness and it is the Permitted User's responsibility to ensure the accuracy of the results obtained from the use of this information;

 - it is the Customer's responsibility to ensure that appropriate disclosures are made, and applicable standards are met in a manner that meets the requirements of a particular jurisdiction; and